 Since the passing of The Beast From The East, inefficient radiators have become a pretty big concern for homeowners, mostly due to the cold temperatures making their lack of functionality more noticeable.

-Not only does this drastically affect the thermal comfort of your home, inefficient radiators leads to longer running times and therefore higher energy bills.
+Not only does this drastically affect the thermal comfort of your home, but inefficient radiators also lead to longer running times and therefore higher energy bills.
 So, we put together a bit of a self-help guide for those who are struggling with their radiators!

 My radiators are warm at the bottom but cold at the top…